top of page

 Key takeaways from Sant Maral's latest polls ahead of Mongolian general elections in 2020:

-- Mongolian People's Revolutionary Party deserve credits as it is slowly capturing over 20% voters support.
-MPRP is yet to become a serious alternative to the MPP and the DP.
-Its popularity reached an all-time high thanks to unrelenting campaign against the establishment (aka MANAN or 'Fog' Regime) by former President Enkhbayar.
+The Mongolian People's Revolutionary Party (MPRP) has been slowly capturing over 20% of voters' support.
+Although it is yet to become a serious alternative to the MPP and DP, its popularity has reached an all-time high thanks to former President Nambaryn Enkhbayar's unrelenting campaign against the establishment (also known as the MANAN or 'Fog' Regime).

-- Other smaller political parties of Mongolia have a little chance next election unless they capitalise on the undecided voters and attract enough financial support, which they lack at the moment.
-And top of that conducting election campaigns is becoming expensive than ever.
+Smaller political parties in Mongolia have little chance in the next election unless they can capitalize on the high number of undecided voters and attract enough financial support.

 bottom of page